 After unwinding and hoping the rain would let up, we learned our plan for the evening would not be a possibility.
-The Daytona Cubs game at the Jackie Robinson Ballpark was rained out, so we opted for some live music and bar snacks at Mai Tai’s at the Ocean Walk Shoppes and overlooking the historic Daytona Bandshell.
-With original songs and covers played by a local band, Velveteen, we sipped sweet sangria and ate fried seafood bites.
+The Daytona Tortugas Minor League game at the Jackie Robinson Ballpark — a historic field dating to 1914 — would give us a chance to see where Jackie Robinson had broken the color barrier.
+However, that was rained out, so we opted for some live music and bar snacks at Mai Tai’s at the Ocean Walk Shoppes and overlooking the historic Daytona Bandshell.
+With original songs and covers played by a local band, we sipped sweet sangria and ate fried seafood bites.
 Rain or not, we were on vacation.

 En route to the speedway, we decided more coffee was in order before our tour; the sangria from the night before was catching up to us!
 We made a pit stop (pun intended) at Sweet Marlays’ Coffee, a funky little café with homemade baked goods and the most incredible micro roasted coffee (organic and fair trade, too).
 Interesting tidbits: they serve vegan cupcakes and you won’t find Bubble Tea or frozen hot chocolate anywhere else in the area!

 After picking up a mega-sized umbrella, and we were off to the Daytona International Speedway.
 Full disclosure: my boyfriend and I are not fans of racing, but the tour was still fascinating and fun.
 We opted for the quick 30-minute drive through (although it ended up being about an hour long).
 We boarded a trolley that would take us from the Visitor’s Center to the raceway; there were a few families of young kids wearing ponchos.
 We sadly didn’t have that kind of foresight and yes, we did get wet on the tour, but it was worth it.